pretix/pretix-docs/docs/guides/widget.md

 ### Customizing widget behavior

-This section explains how to customize the way in which the widget loads and opens, how it opens the checkout page, and how it displays event info.
+This section explains how to customize the widget's styling, the way in which the widget loads and opens, how it opens the checkout page, and how it displays event info.

+### Styling

+You can use CSS to customize the appearance of the widget or button to match your website.
+You can use your browser's developer tools to inspect the rendered HTML of the widget.
+Almost every element has a custom class and all classes have the prefix `pretix-widget`.
+You can override the styles or use your own custom stylesheet.

+!!!
+Note
+    We designed the widget to conform with European Union accessibility standards.
+    Do **not** break accessibility with your customizations to the widget, for instance by choosing colors with too little contrast.

 #### Opening the widget dynamically